ragardner/tksheet/DOCUMENTATION.md

         - Index `[3]` - `f"{current box row}_{current box column}"` - the displayed position of currently selected box.
         - Index `[4]` - `f"type_{type_}"` - the type of the box it's attached to (either "cells", "rows" or "columns").
     - When nothing is selected or the event is not relevant to the currently selected box, such as a resize event it will be an empty `tuple`.
+- Key **`["being_selected"]`** if any selection box is in the process of being drawn by holding down mouse button 1 and dragging then this will be a tuple with the following layout:
+    - `(start row, start column, up to but not including row, up to but not including column, selection box type)`.
+        - The selection box type is a `str` either `"cells"`, `"rows"` or `"columns"`.
+    - If no box is in the process of being created then this will be a an empty `tuple`.
+    - [See here](https://github.com/ragardner/tksheet/wiki/Version-6#example-displaying-selections) for an example of the usage of this information.
 - Key **`["data"]`** is primarily used for `paste` and it will contain the pasted data if any.
 - Key **`["key"]`** - `str` - is primarily used for cell edit events where a key press has occurred.
 For `"begin_edit..."` events the value is the actual key which was pressed (or `"??"` for using the mouse to open a cell).
 It also might be one of the following for end edit events:
     - `"Return"` - enter key.